TrevorDev/typescriptWebStart/readme.md

 	npm install
 	tsd reinstall

-TO build open in atom editor and run build
+TO build open in atom editor and run build.